Insulted. Belarus Worldwide Readings Project: Other translations

-Readings
+Readings and Productions

 Insulted.
 Belarus was written at the height of the COVID-19 pandemic when the vast majority of theaters around the world were closed.
 As such, directors and actors who had grown accustomed to meeting, rehearsing and even performing on the Zoom video communication app were ready and able quickly to mount readings online.
 Zoom was the most popular medium for making readings available, but some groups also posted their work on Facebook Live, YouTube, or on their own organizational websites.
 The various technologies and social media employed by theaters and groups of actors allowed creative teams properly to observe social distancing, for in most cases, the actors and directors worked from home before their computer monitors.
 Furthermore, “The reality of COVID-19 combined with the possibilities of the available technologies not only encouraged artists to work, they began to influence the work itself, the way it was made, and the form it assumed in the end.”
 In time, the readings became increasingly cinematic, beginning with the award-winning Russian film by Oksana Mysina, later including complex and stylized staged readings by Gabrielle Tuminaite at the Vilnius State Small Theatre of Lithuania; Javor Gardev at the Ivan Radoev Drama and Puppet Theater, Pleven, Bulgaria; and Jerzy Jan Połoński at Teatr Miejski in Gliwice, Poland.

 The first reading in any language took place on 12 September 2020, in the original Russian, at the Kulish Academic Musical and Drama Theater in Kherson, Ukraine.
 It was directed by Sergei Pavlyuk.
 The same company mounted the world premiere of a full production onstage before a live audience on 1 October 2020.
 The first reading in the United States, directed by Igor Golyak in Russian, was mounted by Arlekin Players in Boston.
 The world premiere of the English text was performed in a Zoom reading by Rogue Machine Theater in Los Angeles on 18 September under the direction of Guillermo Cienfuegos.
 The premiere in the United Kingdom took place on 19 September, a reading directed by Bryan Brown for ARTEL and Maketank, in Exeter, England.
+The first full production in the U.S. was mounted by Frédérique Michel at City Garage in Santa Monica, CA, November 17-December 17, 2023.
+Critic Steven Stanley wrote this about it: "As highly political as it is deeply personal, Insulted.
+Belarus is contemporary theater at its most informative and impactful."
+This production was named Distinguished Production of a New International Play for 2023 in the annual Stage Raw theater awards for the Los Angeles area.